Error 0xc000012f “Bad Image” When Running a Program

 Summary: This article tells you how to restore your user account’s lost administrator rights and privileges in Windows 10 and 11.

-If your user account has lost admin rights, it may have been caused by malware.
-Or you may have inadvertently set yourself a “Standard User” via Account settings or incorrectly configured the Local Security Policy or user account group membership.
+If your user account has lost admin rights, you may also have inadvertently set yourself a “Standard User” via Account Settings or incorrectly configured the Local Security Policy or user account group membership.
+In some cases, malware could be the root cause.Read more

 How to Selectively Delete System Restore Points